 We recommend rabbits are vaccinated every 12 months to protect them against contracting potentially fatal diseases such as Myxomatosis.
-As the weather warms up, there is an increasing risk of your rabbit contracting this and other diseases.

 What Is Myxomatosis?